 Who would have thought a twenty-one-year-old from Finland could start a revolution that continues to threaten the Microsoft Windows empire?
 But Linus Torvalds did just that.
 During a marathon six-month coding session, Torvalds created the first version of LinuxD.
 Diamond, "The Good-Hearted Wizard-Linus Torvalds," Virtual Finland, January 2008. marshalling open source revolutionaries like no one before him.
 Instead of selling his operating system, Torvalds gave it away.
-Now morphed and modified into scores of versions by hundreds of programmers, Linux6 can be found just about everywhere, and most folks credit Linux as being the most significant product in the OSS arsenal.
+Now morphed and modified into scores of versions by hundreds of programmers, Linux can be found just about everywhere, and most folks credit Linux as being the most significant product in the OSS arsenal.
 Today Linux powers everything from cell phones to stock exchanges, set top boxes to supercomputers.
-You'll find the OS on 30 percent of the servers in corporate America, Sarah Lacy, "Open Warfare in Open Source," BusinessWeek, August 21, 2006. and supporting most Web servers (including those at Google, Amazon, and Facebook).
+You'll find the OS on 16 to 30 percent of the servers in corporate America (depending on how you slice the numbers), Sarah Lacy, "Open Warfare in Open Source," BusinessWeek, August 21, 2006; "Worldwide Server Market Revenues Increase 12.1% in First Quarter as Market Demand Continues to Improve, according to IDC," IDC, May 24, 2011. on about one in four smartphones,"Gartner Says Worldwide Mobile Phone Sales Grew 35 Percent in Third Quarter 2010; Smartphone Sales Increased 96 Percent," Gartner, November 10, 2010. and supporting most Web servers (including those at Google, Amazon, and Facebook).
 Linux forms the core of the TiVo operating system, it underpins Google's Android and Chrome OS offerings, and it has even gone interplanetary.
 Linux has been used to power the Phoenix Lander and to control the Spirit and Opportunity Mars rovers.J.
 Brockmeier, "NASA Using Linux," Unix Review, March 2004; and S. Barrett, "Linux on Mars," Science News, Space News, Technology News, June 6, 2008.
 Yes, Linux is even on Mars!

-^{6.} An open source software operating system.
+6. An open source software operating system.